Change Control Software: Manage Regulatory Change from Request to Implementation

 Which Regulatory Submissions Need Updating

-For pharmaceutical manufacturers, some process and product changes require prior approval from the FDA before implementation — Prior Approval Supplements under 21 CFR Part 314.
-Others require notification within 30 days of implementation — Changes Being Effected supplements.
-For medical device manufacturers, changes that affect the device’s design, labelling, or intended use may require a new 510(k) submission or a PMA supplement.
+For pharmaceutical manufacturers, some process and product changes require prior FDA approval before implementation — Prior Approval Supplements governed by 21 CFR Part 314.70 for approved NDA applications.
+Others require notification within 30 days of implementation — Changes Being Effected supplements under the same regulation.
+For medical device manufacturers, changes affecting the device’s design, labeling, or intended use may require a new 510(k) submission or a PMA supplement.
 The regulatory submission impact assessment identifies whether the change falls into a prior approval, notification, or annual report category, generates a regulatory affairs review task, and tracks the submission status within the change control record.
 A change that requires prior approval cannot advance to implementation until the regulatory submission is approved.

 Training Before Implementation: How Change Control Gates on Training Completion